zchking/docs/pages/katalon-studio/tutorials/quick_start.md

 –  A new test case will be created accordingly.
 The test case editor is also displayed for editing.

 –  You can compose the test case by recording, scripting or manually entering test steps.
-For now, let’s quickly generate the test script using **Record** feature.
+For now, let's quickly generate the test script using **Record** feature.
 Click on the **Record** icon from the main Toolbar.

 –  Click **Record** to launch the browser.
 During recording, actions performed on the browser will be captured and be generated into test steps.

 _Note: You can specify the target browser to be launched by selecting from the Record dropdownlist._

-–  Let’s create a simple script by going to Google Search and lookup for some keywords as illustrated on the screen above.
+–  Let's create a simple script by going to Google Search and lookup for some keywords as illustrated on the screen above.
 Click **OK** of **Record** dialog when you finish recording.

 –  You are prompted to confirm saving all captured objects to Katalon Studio.
 Click **OK**.